Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Setup and proof of the main theorem

 We stress again that the function spaces here are \emph{spacetime} Sobolev spaces.

-\begin{rmk} The structure \eqref{EqPfAsyLaurent} of the inverse family $\wh\cP(\sigma)^{-1}$ on the real line is where we used that the spacetime $(\wt M,\wt g)$ under consideration only deviates from spherical symmetry by a small perturbation.
-It is expected that even without this exact knowledge of real resonances, a modification of the above argument goes through; for instance, this would follow if one could show that functions in the range of the Laurent coefficients of $\wh\cP(\sigma)^{-1}$ at a resonance are analytic functions near $r\leq r_2$, since then such functions are determined by their restrictions to $r>r_2$, and an argument similar to the one presented around \eqref{EqPfAsyPairing} applies. \end{rmk}
+\begin{rmk} The absence of real resonances of the inverse family $\cP$ on the real line is where we used that the spacetime $(\wt M,\wt g)$ under consideration only deviates from spherical symmetry by a small perturbation.
+We expect that a modification of our construction guarantees this for the full subextremal Kerr family; however, we do not pursue this further here. \end{rmk}